Your 29 Week Old Baby – Development, Milestones & Care

 A 29 Week Old Baby's Development

 You can expect a 29-week old baby growth spurt that can be seen as switching into full gear.
 This can be on different counts.
-The most prominent of these are the milk teeth making their presence felt to the world.
+The most prominent are the milk teeth, making their presence felt to the world.
 Your little one could have as many as three tiny teeth jutting out.
-You may notice that more often than not, they are a little crooked and not in perfect alignment.
-This is not a cause for concern as these self-correct over the course of time.
+You may notice that they are often a little crooked and not in perfect alignment.
+This is not a cause for concern as this self-corrects over the course of time.
 Through regular practice, your baby’s hand-eye coordination is also likely to have improved dramatically.
-Additional, all that crawling that you’ve put her through has paid off, and you will notice that her legs are much stronger than before.
+Additionally, all that crawling you’ve put her through has paid off, and you will notice that her legs are much stronger.

 [Also Read: 7 Months Old Baby Development]